Who can I contact if I have a complaint?

 Every student has a right to study in safety.
 Every employee has a right to work in safety.
 A confidential advisor has been appointed for those situations in which this does not occur.
 For students this is the student counsellor, for employees this is the personnel officer.
 The confidential advisor can provide advice and support.

 The complaints procedure is set out in the procedure on Undesirable behaviour, sexual and verbal harassment, aggression and violence.
-You can find this procedure here:
+You can find this procedure here (pdf)

 Complaints concerning organisational matters

 Any complaints with respect to registration, finances and references should initially be submitted to the Executive Board.
 The Executive Board will investigate the complaint and reach a decision within six weeks.
-If you feel your complaint has not been resolved satisfactorily, you may appeal to the Higher Education Appeals Board.
-The Appeals Board is an independent body.
+If you feel your complaint has not been resolved satisfactorily, you may appeal to the Dispute Advisory Committee.
+The chairman of the Dispute Advisory Committee is an independent lawyer.
+Should you not be satisfied with the committee's advice and the subsequent decision of the Executive Board, you can appeal to the Administrative Law Division of the Council of State (in Dutch: Afdeling bestuursrechtspraak van de Raad van State).

 Complaints concerning assessments and examinations